Dhindsa91/LaunchtripAssignment/README.md

 -I use jwt tokens for authentication  <br/>

-I neglected modularizing the application for the sake of completing the assignment quickly.
-I also left some console logs to showcase the data being exchanged.
+I neglected modularization of the code for the sake of completion.
 ************